The treatment of feline infectious peritonitis (FIP) in the UK – an update FIP treatment protocols – what’s new?

 Treatment with feline interferon (IFN), polyprenyl immunostimulant, or mefloquine

-- Combinations of IFN omega, polyprenyl immunostimulant, and mefloquine have been used in the period following the end of treatment with GS-441524 (or remdesivir) in some cats; however, currently there is no evidence to suggest they are needed as high response rates of over 85% have been seen without these adjunct treatments;
+- Combinations of IFN omega, polyprenyl immunostimulant and/or mefloquine have been used in the period following the end of treatment with GS-441524 (or remdesivir) in some cats.
+However, currently, there is no evidence to suggest they are needed as high response rates of over 85% are seen without these adjunct treatments.

 - Mefloquine has also been used to treat cats with FIP when cost constraints absolutely prohibit the use of a full course of, or increased dosage of, more effective antivirals such as GS-441524.
-Studies are needed to evaluate its effectiveness but it should only be used when absolutely no alternatives are available as GS-441524 is known to be very effective.
+Studies are needed to evaluate its effectiveness but it should only be used when absolutely no alternatives are available, as GS- 441524 is known to be very effective, and far more effective than mefloquine.

 For information about what to monitor while treating FIP please read ‘What to look out for when treating FIP’.
 We also have some hints and tips based on common questions from vets which you can read FAQs about treating FIP with oral GS-441524 and/or injectable remdesivir or Feline Infectious Peritonitis (FIP) Updates | BOVA.
 If you prefer webinar content, please watch ‘Feline Infectious Peritonitis – A new era in diagnosis and treatment’ or find out recent webinars here ‘Feline Infectious Peritonitis (FIP) Updates | BOVA’.